Welcome

 c.
 Be recently published (last ten years), except for classics or materials that fill a special need within the collection.

 4. Donated library material is subject to the approval of the Library Committee and/or Church Leadership.
 No provisional gifts, or gifts with any ‘strings’, are accepted.
+Gifted or donated material cannot be placed in special collections, or kept together.
+They will be cataloged into the total library collection of resources.

 a.
 All gifts of donated material must meet the same standards as purchased items and must be in good condition.